-Producer, Creative Director, Writer
+Producer, Director, Writer

-Story Writer, Historical Consultant, Producer
+Story Writer, Historical Consultant, Co-Producer

 Well known for his dramatic and historically accurate illustrations, Michael Dooling is the illustrator of over sixty-five books and the author of five including Young Thomas Edison, that School Library Journal said, “Belongs in every library.”
 The Great Horseless Carriage Race and George Washington’s Army and Me, both written and illustrated by Michael, have been considered for major Hollywood Motion Pictures.
 Horn Book praised his work as “noteworthy—and handsome—examples of the illustrator as historian.”

 Michael has illustrated a commemorative stamp of Benjamin Franklin for The United States Postal Service, articles for Reader’s Digest, and picture books, chapter books, and Middle Grade Novels for numerous publishers including Scholastic, Farrar, Straus & Giroux, HarperCollins, Philomel, Puffin Books, McElderry Books, Henry Holt, Holiday House, Beechtree, Atheneum, Disney, and many others.

 In 2013, Michael was selected to a Top Ten List of Great Author Visits by the Pennsylvania School Library Association.

 Rob is an Emmy® nominated writer, director and author with Penguin Random House (The Lost Eleven).
 He has directed films all over the world including; Canada, UK, France and Belgium.